 In each seat, you’ll work alongside an experienced mentor, whose job it is to make sure you get plenty of opportunities to expand the skills, knowledge and experience you need to develop your own career path.
 A high-stretch, high-support organisation, we are committed to providing ongoing support and the best on-the-job training possible.
 Reassuringly, the people who recruit you stay closely involved in your development throughout your period of training.

 Our main practice areas in Hong Kong include, Bank Finance, Capital Markets, Disputes, Financial Restructuring & Insolvency, Investment Funds, Corporate - Mergers & Acquisitions and Private Equity.

 Internships and Training Contract Opportunities

-To apply for our internship programs you will need to complete an online application form here
+To apply for our internship programs you will need to complete an online application form.

 The application form will ask you some brief questions, as well as the opportunity to upload your CV, covering letter and academic transcripts.
-Once you submit an application candidates will be invited to complete a short online assessment and video interview.
+Candidates will then be asked to complete an online assessment and a short video interview.

 Shortlisted applicants will be invited to a final interview process involving partners of the Firm.

 Applications for our 2021 Summer Program will be open from 14 September 2020 - 3 January 2021.
 To submit an application please click apply.